remyd1/containers-benchs/methods_and_results/core_i5-4590/docker_centos7_single_core.md

 0inputs+8outputs (0major+146minor)pagefaults 0swaps
 ```

 With 'lm' option, the average is 5.783 GFlops, without, it is 5.746 GFlops.
-So the results are very close but higher than the results obtained after a gcc4.8 compilation (~1% (between 0.07 and 0.125%)).
+So the results are very close but higher than the results obtained after a gcc4.8 compilation.

 ### With a static compilation on the host and after the copy on the centos docker container